 - If you have a question about your content, please feel free to ask the Cosplay Staff if it is allowable.

 - You may surprise the audience, but never surprise the crew.

 - Any props/scenic elements that are larger than handheld need to be submitted to the Cosplay Contest for approval.
 (Please contact us at firstname.lastname@example.org.)

 - No fire, flame, smoke, fog, dry ice, wind machines, lasers, pressurized gases, or liquids.

 - No messy substances—wet, dry, or oily—in the green room or on stage.

 - No jumping on or off stage—please use the officially designated stage entrances and exits.

-- Entrants must abide by the convention weapons policies.
-All weapons must be peace bonded and approved.
-Pointing weapons at anyone not in your Cosplay group will not be tolerated.
+- Contestants must abide by the convention weapon policies in the code of conduct.
+Pointing weapons at anyone not in your cosplay group will not be tolerated.
 The Cosplay Coordinator must approve any actions involving weapons.